aptos-labs/aptos-core/developer-docs-site/docs/move/book/unit-testing.md

 ### Test parameters

 With arguments, a test annotation takes the form `#[test(<param_name_1> = <address>, ..., <param_name_n> = <address>)]`.
-If a function is annotated in such a manner, the function's parameters must be a permutation of the parameters <`param_name_1>, ..., <param_name_n>`, i.e., the order of these parameters as they occur in the function and their order in the test annotation do not have to be the same, but they must be able to be matched up with each other by name.
+If a function is annotated in such a manner, the function's parameters must be a permutation of the parameters `<param_name_1>, ..., <param_name_n>`, i.e., the order of these parameters as they occur in the function and their order in the test annotation do not have to be the same, but they must be able to be matched up with each other by name.

 Only parameters with a type of `signer` are supported as test parameters.
-If a non-`signer` parameter is supplied, the test will result in an error when run.
+If a parameter other than `signer` is supplied, the test will result in an error when run.

 ```
 #[test(arg = @0xC0FFEE)] // OK